vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 326 LOKAMANYA TILAK

 ness, strength.
 During all its vicissitudes, courage has never failed it.
-Its wisdom has been occasionally chal- lenged, its tact or fairplay.
+Its wisdom has been occasionally chal###lenged, its tact or fairplay.
 But not even the worst enmies have whispered cowardice to its discredit.

 During his life-time, Mr. Tilak conducted the Kesari nominally as a proprietory concern.
 In the evening of his life, he intended to put it on a democratic basis.
-It was only latteriy that the Kesari was a financial suc- cess.
+It was only latteriy that the Kesari was a financial suc###cess.
 During the first lo years of his ownership of the paper, it was burdened with a heavy debt.
-During the last six years ctgain the extraordinary rise in the cost of paper did not make it quite a profitable concern, and in spite of the increase in the subscription rates, Mr. Tilak had to succour the paper from the profits of the Gita- Rahasya.
-Then there was the terrible expenditure of the long- drawn Tai Maharaj case, which had to be pro- vided for.
+During the last six years ctgain the extraordinary rise in the cost of paper did not make it quite a profitable concern, and in spite of the increase in the subscription rates, Mr. Tilak had to succour the paper from the profits of the Gita###Rahasya.
+Then there was the terrible expenditure of the long- drawn Tai Maharaj case, which had to be pro###vided for.
 In spite of all these difficulties, Mr. Tilak had unreservedly placed the cash-box of the Kesari at the entire disposal of the national propaganda.
 He spent hundreds and thousands for the national work,